-Jennifer A. Wargo, M.D., M.Ms.
+Jennifer A. Wargo, M.D., M.M.S.c.

-Associate Professor, Surgical Oncology
+Professor, Surgical Oncology & Genomic Medicine

-Jennifer A. Wargo, M.D., M.Ms. has significantly contributed to the knowledge of resistance mechanisms and the effect of targeted therapy on anti-tumor immunity.
+Jennifer A. Wargo, M.D., M.MS.c. has significantly contributed to the knowledge of resistance mechanisms and the effect of targeted therapy on anti-tumor immunity.
 She joined MD Anderson in September 2013 to build a program collecting serial biopsies in patients, particularly those with melanoma, being treated with chemotherapy, targeted therapy and immunotherapy.
 The goal of this program is to better understand responses to therapy and develop novel strategies to combat resistance.